W4RH4WK/cpp-init/opinions.md

 ## On singletons

-Singletons are a controversial design pattern that are often used without putting a lot of thought into them.
+Singletons are a controversial design pattern that is often used without putting a lot of thought into it.
 Usually they are used because of (one of) the following reasons:

 - It doesn't make sense to have multiple instances of this class